 How did this commission come about?
 Violet Oakley was born into an artistic family in New Jersey, in 1874.
 Naturally, Violet began studying in New York in 1892 before moving to England and France the following year to continue her studies.
 When she returned to the United States in 1896, Violet Oakley carried on her studies for a short time before she became an illustrator for a number of magazines.
 The style of her work showed her interest in Victorian art, especially the Pre-Raphaelites in England.

 It was the Renaissance influence that gave Violet Oakley the edge in the commission that started the work for which she is so well-known.
 The first series depicted the story of the founding of Pennsylvania by William Penn.

 Oakley researched the subject thoroughly, even visiting England to research Penn’s life there.
-As a Quaker, Penn’s views and beliefs were close to her heart and in this frieze, Oakley shows William Penn leading a group of fellow Quakers and other oppressed Christians to the new land he had acquired from the King of England that was to pay off a debt, with the inscription:
+As a Quaker, Penn’s views and beliefs were close to her heart.
+In this frieze, Oakley shows William Penn leading a group of fellow Quakers and other oppressed Christians to the new land he had acquired from the King of England that was to pay off a debt, with the inscription:

 Violet Oakley’s work immediately brought her further success.
-Banker, Charlton Yarnall, felt that Oakley’s talents would be well placed in his new neo-renaissance mansion in Philadelphia.
-Oakley used the theme of wisdom and how the child needs the exposure of the arts in order to develop.
+Banker, Charlton Yarnall, felt that Oakley’s talents would be well placed in his new neo-Renaissance mansion in Philadelphia.
+Oakley used the theme of wisdom and how the child needs exposure to the arts in order to develop.
 In the shape of a lunette, the three panels show how the child grows into a man through his formative years:

 The child is surrounded by the greats of philosophy and literature: Confucius (lower left); Solomon (left); Cicero (lower right); and Dante, preceded by his courtly, idealized love, Beatrice (right).
 Oakley’s use of symbolism with the staircase on the left shows the route upwards to the next stage.